MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 *This article applies to both Office 365 Enterprise and Microsoft 365 Enterprise.*

-Hybrid Modern Authentication (HMA), is a method of identity management that offers more secure user authentication and authorization, and is available for Exchange server on-premises hybrid deployments.
+Hybrid Modern Authentication (HMA) is a method of identity management that offers more secure user authentication and authorization, and is available for Exchange server on-premises hybrid deployments.

 ## FYI

 Before we begin, I call:

 - Hybrid Modern Authentication \> HMA

 - Exchange on-premises \> EXCH

 - Exchange Online \> EXO

 Also, *if a graphic in this article has an object that's 'grayed-out' or 'dimmed' that means the element shown in gray is not included in HMA-specific configuration* .

 ## Enabling Hybrid Modern Authentication

 Turning HMA on means:

 1. Being sure you meet the prereqs before you begin.

 1. Since many **prerequisites** are common for both Skype for Business and Exchange, [Hybrid Modern Authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers](hybrid-modern-auth-overview.md).
 Do this before you begin any of the steps in this article.

-2. Adding on-premises web service URLs as Service Principal Names (SPNs) in Azure AD.
+1. Adding on-premises web service URLs as **Service Principal Names (SPNs)** in Azure AD.

-3. Ensuring all Virtual Directories are enabled for HMA
+1. Ensuring all Virtual Directories are enabled for HMA

-4. ﻿Checking for the EvoSTS Auth Server object
+1. Checking for the EvoSTS Auth Server object

-5. Enabling HMA in EXCH.
+1. Enabling HMA in EXCH.

  **Note** Does your version of Office support MA?
 See [How modern authentication works for Office 2013 and Office 2016 client apps](modern-auth-for-office-2013-and-2016.md).

 ## Make sure you meet all the prerequisites

 Since many prerequisites are common for both Skype for Business and Exchange, review [Hybrid Modern Authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers](hybrid-modern-auth-overview.md).
 Do this  *before*  you begin any of the steps in this article.

 ## Add on-premises web service URLs as SPNs in Azure AD